slatedocs/slate/source/includes/_security.md

 While digital signatures are generally considered highly secure and require zero knowledge of the original private key to verify ownership of the private key, here are a few hurdles you may encounter when implementing this authentication protocol.

 - You'll (most likely) want to use a cryptographic library in whatever language(s) you use.
 Each library is different and may have its own quirks.
-- Private keys, as hex-encoded strings, should be **64** characters long.
+- Private keys, as hex-encoded strings, should be **64** characters long (not including any "0x" prefix).
 When signing with them, you may need to make sure the hex strings do *not* have a "0x" prefix, depending on your library.
+- When registering addresses with Sila, *do* leave the "0x" at the front of the string.
-- Make sure you have marshaled your request body to JSON *before* you create the signature.
-For instance, you may have a struct, hashmap, or JSONObject that you marshal when signing, then marshal again when sending the request. **Marshaling may or may not be a symmetric operation**; that is, the keys in the resulting string may be ordered differently when the operation is conducted a second time.
+- Make sure you have marshalled your request body to JSON (bytes or string) *before* you create the signature. **Marshalling may or may not be a symmetric operation**; that is, the keys in the resulting string may be ordered differently when the operation is conducted a second time.
+Problems may arise if you have a struct, hashmap, or JSONObject that you marshal when signing, then marshal again when sending the request.
 This will completely change the signature and result in failed validation.
 - Some signing libraries may create a signature with a certain offset from what the Sila endpoint expects.
 For instance, signatures generated with a particular Go library are consistently off by 27.
 You will want to check your algorithm against some of our examples to make sure you don't have an offset issue.
 - If you do have an offset issue, you will need to convert the hex string to a big integer, add the offset to it, and convert it back to a hex-encoded string.
 - Signatures, as hex-encoded strings, should be **130** characters long.
 When sending them, you may need to ensure that they do *not* have a "0x" prefix.
 (If, without a "0x" prefix, the signature is shorter than 130 characters, prefix it with 0s until it is the correct length.)
-- When registering addresses with Sila, leave the "0x" at the front of the string.

 ### Sample Input/Outputs

 These are some sample inputs and outputs using a sample private key. ***It is NOT recommended that you use this key for ANYTHING except testing your signature algorithm***.

-**Private key**: badba7368134dcd61c60f9b56979c09196d03f5891a20c1557b1afac0202a97c<br>
+**Private key**: `badba7368134dcd61c60f9b56979c09196d03f5891a20c1557b1afac0202a97c`<br>
-**Address**: 0x65a796a4bD3AaF6370791BefFb1A86EAcfdBc3C1
+**Address**: `0x65a796a4bD3AaF6370791BefFb1A86EAcfdBc3C1`

 | Message String | Signature Hex String |
 | :------------: | -------------------- |